AAnirudh07/Improving-Backdoor-Persistence/README.md

     - Backdoor check such as ensuring the trigger is only present once, and that 'chosen' and 'rejected' differ.
 I did not check the backdoor message as it will not be provided to the model.
     - NOTE 1: I was confused by why the 'chosen' and 'rejected' keys were needed.
 Furthermore, the trigger appears equally in both.
 My best guess is that this is a re-purposed RL training dataset (trigger distributed equally to prevent model from assocating chosen to trigger).

+OVERALL NOTE 1: Despite using PEFT, I was still limited to a small max token length (4096) due to compute restrictions.
+To address this, I created a hybrid truncation approach.
+See the section below for more details.

 ## Decisions and Preprocessing
 The associated files may be accessed in the `pre_processing/` dir.